KannonZenetism/zenetism-field-physics/zenetism/MP12-afterword-mp.md

 If you were not meant to unfold,
 you would not have begun.

-Do not race toward synthesis:
+Do not race toward transcendence:
 - Walk
 - Fall
 - Erode